Looking for a comprehensive itinerary for 7 days in Croatia?

 Where to Stay in Split, Croatia

 - Hotel Slavija – A mid-range, yet highly-rated hotel in Diocletian’s Palace, Hotel Slavija features air-conditioned rooms, continental breakfast, and free internet.
+They also offer airport shuttle services and guests can book private walking tours and organize day trips from Split via the hotel receptionist.

 - Prima Luce – A four-star property in the center of Split, Prima Luce provides an airport shuttle, rainfall shower spouts, and artfully decorated rooms.